-Through a partnership between Gateway Health, Budja Budja Aboriginal Cooperative and the University Departments of Rural Health (UDRHs) of the University of Melbourne, Monash University, Deakin University and La Trobe University - nursing students will soon arrive in Tallangatta to undergo an innovative service-learning placement providing wellbeing services to residents.
+Through a partnership between the University of Melbourne and La Trobe University, nursing students will soon arrive in Tallangatta to undergo an innovative service-learning placement providing wellbeing services to residents.

 Tallangatta is a Victorian rural township located 338 km north of Melbourne.

-Sitting under the newly launched Mental Health and Wellbeing for Remote and Aboriginal Victorians project and funded through the Department of Health’s Rural Health Multidisciplinary Training program - this is the first placement of its kind designed to train the future health workforce and promote uptake of positions in rural areas.
+This initiative is part of the Mental Health and Wellbeing for Remote and Aboriginal Victorians project, which was launched in May by the University of Melbourne, the first placement of its kind designed to train the future health workforce and promote uptake of positions in rural areas.

 “We are keen to see university students using their skills to support rural communities” says Professor Lisa Bourke, Director of the University Department of Rural Health (UDRH) at the University of Melbourne.

 “Throughout their training, students learn a range of skills and these types of placements are great ways for students to implement their learnings.”

 “We also think this is really useful for the health and wellbeing of small towns.”

 Running from early November to mid-December with the Carers Connection Group and the Men’s Shed, this enriching placement provides a learning opportunity for students while also benefiting the community with health promotion that would otherwise not be provided.